Roasted Brussels Sprout Caesar Salad

 - Sheet Pan Roasted Brussels Sprouts, Butternut Squash, Bacon & Red Onion

-If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite1) on Instagram, I love seeing your photos!
+If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!

 - 1/2 tsp salt

-- 1/3 cup chopped fresh parsley
+- 1/3 cup mayonnaise

-- 1 tsp mustard powder
+- 1 tsp dijon mustard

-- 2 tbsp balsamic vinegar
+- 1 tbsp balsamic vinegar

-In a food processor or blender combine all of the ingredients for the dressing and blend until smooth.
+- In a food processor or blender combine all of the ingredients for the dressing and blend until smooth.
 Taste and add more balsamic vinegar, lemon or mustard as required.